 While financial forecasting can be a time-consuming process, it is a necessary one for several reasons.
 For one, investors are unlikely to invest in a company that does not have well-defined, thoughtful financial forecasts.
-For another, the forecasts allow businesses to create more realistic staffing plans and operational models for both short- and long-term success.
+For another, the forecasts allow businesses to create more realistic staffing plans and operational models for short- and long-term success.

 Financial forecasting tips and tricks

-In order to maximize the impact of your financial forecasting process, there are a number of tips that can help accelerate the effectiveness of your financial forecasts.
+To maximize the impact of your financial forecasting process, there are a number of tips that can help accelerate the effectiveness of your financial forecasts.
 Here are 5 things you need to know about financial forecasting:

 - 1. Keep things simple and realistic

 You need to be realistic about the speed and scope of your business, especially when starting up.
 You are unlikely to seize 10 percent of market share in year 1 and double that share in year 2.
-Over time, the forecasting will help you identify the variables that need to be adjusted in order to maximize profitability, but the underlying model needs to be grounded in reality.
+Over time, the forecasting will help you identify the variables that need to be adjusted to maximize profitability, but the underlying model needs to be grounded in reality.

 - 2. Begin with expenses